alex-fe/SEC-information-tables/README.md

 ## Running
 The Behavior of the script is can be broken down into a few parts:
-1. First fetch the CIK data from the user parameters or from `cik.csv`
+1. First fetch the CIK data from the user parameters or from `cik.csv`.
+If getting from `cik.csv`, pickle the dataframe for faster future queries.
-2. Search the pickled SEC DataFrame based on parameters (start date, end date, position).
-If unable to find the date, query the [SEC Edgar](https://www.sec.gov) site, adding the pulled data to the pickle.
+2. Search the pickled SEC DataFrame based on parameters (cik, start date, end date, position) for `P-Purchase` transactions.
+If unable to find the data based on parameters, query the [SEC Edgar](https://www.sec.gov) site, adding the pulled data to the pickle.
-3. If specified to return an html table (`--html`) and data found in parameters, an `.html` is created.
+3. Return an html table (`--html`) with data found in parameters, an `.html` is created.
+If no data is found, message indicating situation is printed.

 E.G for querying Forward Industries Inc
 ```